Execution by elephant: Geographical scope

-Asian powers
+Asia

 Southeast Asia

-Elephants were used for execution in Burma, the Malay Peninsula and Brunei in the pre-modern period as well as in the kingdom of Champa.
+Elephants were used for execution in Burma, the Malay Peninsula, and Brunei in the pre-modern period as well as in the kingdom of Champa.
 In Siam, elephants were trained to throw the condemned into the air before trampling them to death.
 There exists an account in the 1560s of men being trampled to death by elephants in Ayutthaya due to their unruly behaviour.
 Alexander Hamilton provides the following account from Siam:

 The journal of John Crawfurd records another method of execution by elephant in the kingdom of Cochinchina (modern south Vietnam), where he served as a British envoy in 1821.
 Crawfurd recalls an event where "the criminal is tied to a stake, and [Excellency's favourite] elephant runs down upon him and crushes him to death."

+The use of elephants for execution was reported in Aceh by a French merchant, François Martin.
+Under the rule of Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal, an adulterous couple was thrown to the elephant and stomped to death.